 (1) By Audit & Supervisory Board

 The company has an Audit & Supervisory Board comprising one full-time and two external members.
-Although there is only one full-time member, we have established a dedicated office and assigned qualified personnel to assist him in his duties, providing a framework that lets him work closely with our internal auditors to gather/analyze information from across the organization for reporting to external members on this board.
-The two external members, on the other hand, provide suggestions on our audit activities, leveraging their respective legal and accounting expertise.
+The external members provide suggestions on our audit activities, leveraging their respective legal and accounting expertise.

-Audit & Supervisory Board members attend board of directors meetings to check business decisions and the effectiveness of internal controls, expressing their opinions when necessary.
-Members regularly receive explanations on audit plans from the company's audit firm and engage in direct communication and information sharing with the firm through its quarterly and year-end auditor's reports.
-For key audit matters (KAM) identified by the audit firm, the Audit & Supervisory Board will verify their reasoning and follow up on them regularly, sharing information accordingly.
-It also checks the audit firm's work for appropriateness and legal compliance to assess the firm for its performance.
+Audit & Supervisory Board members attend board of directors meetings to check major business decisions and the effectiveness of internal controls, expressing their opinions when necessary.
+Members regularly receive explanations on audit plans and key audit matters (KAM), as well as quarterly and year-end auditor's reports from the company's audit firm.
+They also check the audit firm's work for appropriateness and legal compliance to assess the firm for its performance.

-The full-time member attends the Business Strategy Meeting, Executive Officers Meeting and other important in-house meetings, where he audits/supervises different decision-making processes and resolutions reached, expressing his opinions when necessary.
+The full-time member attends the Business Strategy Meeting, Executive Officers Meeting and other important in-house meetings (by Risk Management Committee and Sustainability Promotion Committee), where he audits/supervises different decision-making processes and resolutions reached, expressing his opinions when necessary.
 He also exchanges information with internal directors regularly to understand our business environment and challenges and provide advice accordingly.

-Under the oversight of the Audit & Supervisory Board, he undertakes a wide range of other activities, including verifying the readiness/operation of internal controls, examining the financial reporting system and reviewing various resolution/report documents.
+Under the oversight of the Audit & Supervisory Board, he meets and works closely with our internal audit department to undertake a wide range of other activities, including verifying the readiness/operation of internal controls, examining the financial reporting system and reviewing various resolution/report documents.
 He also goes on site visits to understand on-site information from department managers/heads and provide advice while reporting his work outcomes to the Audit & Supervisory Board.
-In addition, he collaborates with the audit firm to receive quarterly audit/review reports, exchange opinions and gather information every month to create an environment conducive to proper auditing.
-He also constantly exchanges opinions with our internal audit department, from which he receives audit results and internal control evaluations concerning financial reporting that help him perform his duties in an effective and thorough manner.
-His office (established in FY 2023) provides support by reporting on in-house regulations and ongoing resolutions, and works with the internal audit department to check the readiness/operation of internal controls and compliance systems at our overseas offices to identify any areas of improvement.
+In addition, he meets with the audit firm to exchange opinions and gather information every month to create an environment conducive to proper auditing.

 (2) By internal audit department

-Our internal audit department of seven members is primarily responsible for reviewing business structure and operations and evaluating internal controls over financial reporting in accordance with Japan's Financial Instruments and Exchange Act (J-SOX).
-For J-SOX compliance, we evaluate company-level controls over book closing for not just the headquarters office in Japan but also two other group companies in Japan and 17 subsidiaries overseas.
-In FY 2023, we also expanded the evaluation scope of process-level controls (related to IT systems) to cover our China subsidiary, on top of our Japan and USA subsidiaries and Malaysia factory.
+The department evaluates company-level controls over book closing in accordance with Japan's Financial Instruments and Exchange Act (J-SOX) for not just the headquarters office in Japan but also two other group companies in Japan and 18 subsidiaries overseas.
+It also evaluates process-level controls (related to IT systems) for our Japan, USA and China subsidiaries and Malaysia factory.

-Under close collaboration with our Group CEO and full-time Audit & Supervisory Board member, the department conducts site visits and remote auditing for Japan and overseas offices identified via the risk-based approach to prepare and submit reports to internal board members.
-Based on the reports, the Group CEO will instruct relevant managers/departments to take action on those areas needing improvement and report back accordingly.
-The full-time Audit & Supervisory Board member will also share these internal audit findings with external members on the same board.
+Also, the department reviews business structure and operations, conducting site visits and remote auditing for different branches/divisions identified via the risk-based approach to prepare and submit reports to our Group CEO and Audit & Supervisory Board.
+Based on the reports, the Group CEO will instruct relevant managers to take action on those areas needing improvement and have the internal audit department follow up on them accordingly.

 (3) By independent auditor